-Answer: Cognitive-behavioral therapy, which is widely used today, grew out of behavioral therapy.
+Answer: Cognitive-behavior therapy, which is widely used today, grew out of behavioral therapy.
 Though many Christians are leery of psychology in general, cognitive-behavior theory seems to be more in sync with biblical principles.
-The following are a brief explanation of cognitive-behavior therapy and a biblical analysis of its concepts.
+The following are brief explanations of cognitive-behavior therapy and a biblical analysis of its concepts.

 Explanation of Cognitive-behavior Therapy

 Albert Ellis, Aaron Beck, and Donald Meichenbaum are associated with cognitive-behavior therapy.
 As the name suggests, cognitive-behavior therapy is, in some ways, an expansion of behaviorism.
 Cognitive-behavior theory says that human difficulties stem from thought.
 It is not the event but a person’s belief about that event that causes emotional disturbance.
 The goal of this type of therapy is to challenge irrational thoughts and to help clients separate their self-evaluation from their evaluation of their behavior – that is, to differentiate one’s identity from one’s actions.
 Rather than being what you do, you are a being who does things.
 Cognitive-behavior therapy aims to help clients accept themselves in spite of imperfections.